Luminate Education Group

 Luminate Education Group (formerly Leeds City College Group) brings together a number of secondary, further and higher education institutions in Yorkshire, England.
 It was renamed from Leeds City College Group in December 2018 to better reflect its growing portfolio of institutions.

-The chief executive of the group is Colin Booth.
+The chief executive of the group is Bill Jones, who replaced the previous chief executive, Colin Booth, in January 2026.

 Organisation

 The members of the group, as of October 2023 are: